 - Help others first and research their needs.

-- Arm yourself with an arsenal of anecdotes.
+- Tell short stories by arming yourself with an arsenal of anecdotes.

 - Be observant of people’s body language & facial expressions.